andy-thomason/genetics/README.md

 fastest to brute-force search the genome.
 Here we can make use of leading zero and population count operations to rapidly screen large number of bases.

+Many thanks to Paul Bristow, Riley Doyle, Andre and others for their contributions.